Carla (C. J.) Spataro is the director of the MFA in Creative Writing program at Rosemont College. She is

 also the editorial director and co-publisher of Philadelphia Stories magazine and PS Books.
 She is a Pennsylvania Council on the Arts fellowship winner

-Road, 4' 33" (an online audio journal based in London) and Permafrost.
-Nominated for a Million Writer's South Award, she was also twice named a finalist
+Road, 4' 33" (an online audio journal based in London), Permafrost, and others.
+Nominated for a Million Writer's South Award, she was also twice named

 Aloud" series (which was Philadelphia's version of NPR's "Selected Shorts.")
 As an editor, Carla has edited the fiction for three "Best of" Anthologies for Philadelphia Stories and edited the fiction and non-fiction for Forgotten Philadelphia and Extraordinary Gifts: Remarkable Women of the Delaware Valley.
 Her work has al so been included in the anthologies, Another Breath and 50 Over 50.

 She has a BAA in music from Central Michigan University, a Master of Music from Michigan State University,

 and an MFA in creative writing from Rosemont College.
 She has taught English composition,

 journalism, publishing, and creative writing courses at Rutgers, Rowan, Temple, and

 West Chester Universities, and at Rosemont College and the Community College of Philadelphia.